-Podcast 🎧: Investing in people and the economy for a digital society
+Podcast 🎧 and blog: Investing in people and the economy for a digital society

 In parallel with a crisis of public health, the COVID-19 pandemic has caused great damage also to the national economy of most countries.
 Regardless of how hard these have been hit in terms of casualties and infection rates, lockdown measures have been enforced to different degrees almost everywhere in Europe and around the world.
 As a consequence, an unprecedented economic crisis has disrupted jobs, incomes, value chains, requiring governments and international organizations to act fast and channel funds into domestic markets to stay afloat.